01/17/2019 by Carney Sandoe Staff | The Schoolroom

 Luckily our Director of Communications, Julie Landis, traveled to the state of Michigan to visit three unique schools in the state's southeastern region, many in Metro Detroit.
 She shares why the Great Lake State has more than just great lakes, but also great independent schools.

 1. Leave your preconceptions of Detroit at home.
 Detroit is a booming, up-and-coming Midwest city with a low cost of living.
 With its past problems in the rear view mirror, the city is attracting investors (including the likes of JPMorgan Chase), innovators, and young adventurers.

 3. Ann Arbor, where Greenhills School is located about an hour outside of Detroit, is home to the sprawling University of Michigan.
-With a big-city feel and small-town values, Ann Arbor is a laid-back, family-friendly city that's full of character.
+With a big-city feel and small-town values, Ann Arbor is a laid-back, family-friendly city that's full of character and charm.